-- The closure of large retailers poses a significant risk to the Town's revenue. - Diversifying revenue sources beyond retail is essential to mitigate this risk. - Diversifying revenue sources through a balanced retail development of the northeast corner of Carefree Highway and Cave Creek Road will add significant additional sales tax revenue.
+- The closure of large retailers poses a significant risk to the Town's revenue. - Broadening and diversifying revenue sources beyond retail is essential to mitigate this risk. - Broadening and diversifying revenue sources through a balanced retail development of the northeast corner of Carefree Highway and Cave Creek Road will add significant additional sales tax revenue.